 The Government’s primary aim is to ensure that the UK leaves the EU on 29 March with a negotiated deal which will honour the result of the referendum.
 However, as a responsible government, it continues to plan for all eventualities, including one in which the UK leaves the EU without a deal.

-Over recent months, the Government has undertaken significant action to prepare for a potential no deal scenario.
+Over recent months, the Government has undertaken significant action to prepare for a potential no-deal Brexit scenario.

 This summary explains that leaving the European Union without a deal on 29 March would have a variety of effects on business, trade and the economy.